 Attracting more authors and publishers

-According to copyright laws, you can’t just post anything you wish in your library.
+According to copyright laws, you can’t just post anything you wish in your digital library.
 You’ll need diverse content channels, partnership agreements, and author permission to offer books to your customers.
 Moreover, you’ll need to provide publishers and authors with royalty payments for books sold.
 But you probably knew that already.
 You need something more than the content you already have, don’t you?

 Let’s have a look at Barnes & Noble as a good example of how to get content from multiple channels.
 Aside from working with publishing partners, famous authors, and huge affiliates like CJ, Barnes & Noble created their own publishing project, started collaborating with college textbook authors, created a reading device along with a reading app and, finally, provided good opportunities for self-published authors.